MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-spanish-neutral.md

 ---
 title: Spanish (Neutral) Localization Style Guide
-description: Are you helping with translation into Spanish (Neutral), but don't have time to study all aspects of the Spanish (Neutral) Style Guide on the Microsoft Language Portal?
-Here are ten of the most important aspects to keep in mind. ms.author: pallep ms.date: 07/16/2019
+description: Are you helping with translation into Spanish (Neutral), but don't have time to study all of the Spanish (Neutral) Style Guide?
+Here are the ten most important aspects. ms.author: pallep ms.date: 07/16/2019
 ---